vulongtran/mintotp/README.md

 This is will allow you to generates a new TOTP values.

-Typically you will see these websites ask for you to scan or add a secret key (presented on the screen temporarily) for you to add to an authenticator app (e.g., Google Authenticator) on your mobile device.
+Typically you will see these websites ask for you to scan or add a secret key (presented on the screen temporarily) for you to add to an authenticator app (e.g., Google Authenticator) on your mobile device which you must use to generate TOTP values for the purpose of logging into that account. .

 It is powered by the `current time + secret key`  which you will find when you first set up two-factor authentication (2FA) multifactor for websites and services.

 This aims on showing you how to generate these OTPs using the command line in your Terminal.

 Install
 -------

 MinTOTP can be used on any system with Python 3.4 or later installed on it.
 Once installed, we can work the [`mintotp.py`][src] source file directly.

 ###  GitHub